 A week in this country was all the time I had and I really did pack a lot in, read on for my top places to see!

-There is so much to see and do in this town.
+There is so much to see and do in Georgetown.
 I decided to take a tour, as I had limited time, to see the highlights.

 First stop was Fort Cornwallis, we didn’t have a chance to go inside but very interesting to see.
 It was built by the British East India Trade company in the late 18th Century and actually never engaged in any combat.
 I think a tour guide would be recommended if you did want to look around, as there was little information on it.

 After this we headed to the Chew Jetty.
 I was fascinated by this place.
 The Chinese built this community on stilts over the shores of the sea to avoid having to pay taxes.
 It even includes a temple at the end.
 Now a little touristy, but still very quaint and definitely worth a visit.

 Little India is located around Queen Street, Chulia Street and Market Street and had stalls serving lots of delicious Indian food – definitely worth heading for a cheap bite to eat at lunch.
 As well as shops selling traditional Indian dress and the oldest Hindu temple in Penang.
 I found it amazing seeing all the different fusions of cultures in Malaysia already.

 I also visited the Kek Lok Si temple, which is known for having the largest female buddha statue in SE Asia.
 The views would have been incredibly I am told, but there had been a forest fire in Indonesia which had blown a lot of smoke across.